mohamjad/mohamjad/README.md

 engineering @ UWO, HBA @ Ivey Business School - dropped out as of 2026/08/02

-alpinism - (eiger, mt alberta, logan, rainer) training for alpamayo.
+alpine guide - (eiger, mt alberta, logan, rainer) training for alpamayo.

-building world1 as an emerging fund, we're taking investors and founders on alpine and scuba tours
+founder of world1
+world1 bets on early-stage founders in hard technical sectors and gets them to revenue

 im also building evaluation environments for long-horizon rl evaluation, as well as neural-interface sessions that make intent measurable under changing neural, cognitive, and contextual state. see aporia, anemoia01